missagar01/O2D-BatchCode-Lead-backend-aws/README.md

   **Single login endpoint for all modules** (batchcode, o2d, lead-to-order).
   Body: `{ "username" | "user_name", "password" }`.
 Returns `{ success, data: { user, token } }`.
 The user object matches the Postgres `users` table (id, email, department, role, etc.).
   **All modules use this same token** - no separate login endpoints needed.
+  The response now includes `user_access`, `page_access`, and `system_access` when available so every module can respect the same permission metadata.

+- `POST /api/auth/logout`
+  Stateless endpoint for logging out.
+Clears nothing server-side but returns `{ success: true }` so clients can drop tokens and redirect to login.
+  The response now includes `user_access`, `page_access`, and `system_access` when available so downstream services can respect the same permission metadata.

 ## `/api/o2d` module
 Base path: `/api/o2d`.
 Uses Oracle via SSH tunnel; responses are plain JSON objects with `success`/`data`.